canonical/lxd/doc/architectures.md

+(architectures)=
 # Architectures

-## Introduction

-LXD just like LXC can run on just about any architecture that's supported by the Linux kernel and by Go.
+LXD can run on just about any architecture that is supported by the Linux kernel and by Go.

-Some objects in LXD are tied to an architecture, like the container, container snapshots and images.
+Some objects in LXD are tied to an architecture, for example, the instances, instance snapshots and images.

-This document lists all the supported architectures, their unique identifier (used in the database), how they should be named and some notes.
+The following table lists all supported architectures including their unique identifier and the name used to refer to them.

-Please note that what LXD cares about is the kernel architecture, not the particular userspace flavor as determined by the toolchain.

-That means that LXD considers ARMv7 hard-float to be the same as ARMv7 soft-float and refers to both as `armv7`.
-If useful to the user, the exact userspace ABI may be set as an image and container property, allowing easy query.

-## Architectures
+The architecture names are typically aligned with the Linux kernel architecture names.

 ID    | Name          | Notes                           | Personalities
 :---  | :---          | :----                           | :------------